firko-learnin/firko-learnin/README.md

 ### Hey there 👋

-My name is Jack Firkin and I'm a full stack software developer from Birmingham, UK with a passion for tech and problem solving.
+My name is Jack Firkin and I'm a full stack software developer from Birmingham, UK with a passion for all things tech and problem solving.

 I am currently on [The School of Code's](https://www.schoolofcode.co.uk/) 16 week intensive full stack bootcamp!